mrocklin/thesis/scheduling-algorithms.md

 #### Complexity

-Optimal scheduling is NP-Hard; limiting the scale of schedulable programs.
-We can get around this in a few ways:
+Optimal scheduling is NP-Complete\cite{Kwok1999}; which limits the scale of optimally schedulable programs.
+We can get around this problem in a few ways:

-1. Array programs can often be written with relatively few tasks, making the full NP-Hard problem feasible for interesting problems.
+1. Array programs can often be written with relatively few tasks, making the full NP-Complete problem feasible for interesting problems.
 2. Robust approximation algorithms exist for common NP-Complete problems (e.g. integer linear programming.)
 3. Heuristics for heterogeneous static scheduling exist.

+In this section we connect existing work in static DAG scheduling to our linear algebra compilation system.
+We first describe an interface between linear algebra computations and schedulers, and then describe two schedulers that match this interface.

 #### Interface